mattdesl/vecmath/readme.md

 These are usually a lot faster to allocate than a Vector class, or a Float32Array (in the case of gl-matrix).

 If you find yourself creating a lot of objects, you should use a Pool to reduce allocations.

+## Extra features

+The library does its best to stay consistent with the gl-matrix API, but also includes a couple extra features:

+- `Vector3.project(projMatrix)`: this method is useful for projecting a 3D point into 2D space
+- `Vector3.unproject(viewport, invProjMatrix)`: useful for _un_projecting a 2D point into 3D space
+- `Vector3.rotate(axis, radians)`: rotates a vector by multiplying it by a 4x4 rotation matrix.

 ## TODO: